ome/omero-documentation/developers/Omero/Server/SecuritySystem.rst

 .. _developers/Omero/Server/SecuritySystem:

-Omero Security System
+OMERO Security System
 =====================

 .. contents::

-The Omero security system is intended to be as transparent as possible while permitting users to configure the visibility of their data.
+The OMERO security system is intended to be as transparent as possible while permitting users to configure the visibility of their data.
 For the user, this means that with no special actions, data and metadata created will be readable by both members of the same group and by other